Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The Chernobyl New Safe Confinement (NSC) is an arch-shaped structural shelter being built to confine the radioactive material at Chernobyl Unit Four, protect the existing temporary object shelter (sarcophagus) from weather damage, and enable the decommissioning of Unit Four.
+The Chernobyl New Safe Confinement (NSC) is an arch-shaped structural shelter built to confine the radioactive material at Chernobyl Unit Four, protect the temporary object shelter (sarcophagus) from weather damage and enable the decommissioning of Unit Four.

-The NSC concept was approved in 2004, construction was initiated in late 2010 and is scheduled for completion in late 2017.
-The project is being overseen by the Chernobyl Nuclear Power Plant (ChNPP), a state-owned enterprise responsible for decommissioning the Chernobyl plant.
+The NSC concept was approved in 2004, and construction was initiated in late 2010.
+The project was overseen by Chernobyl Nuclear Power Plant (ChNPP), a state-owned enterprise responsible for the decommissioning of the Chernobyl plant.

 The NSC is designed to withstand temperatures ranging between -43°C and +45°C, a class three (one million year) tornado, and a six Medvedev-Sponheuer-Karnik (MSK-64)-scale earthquake.

-The facility will be equipped with two automated camera-equipped cranes with a lifting capacity of 50t each, as well as other associated equipment to enable the dismantling of Unit Four.
+The facility is equipped with two automated camera-equipped cranes, with a lifting capacity of 50t each, as well as other associated equipment to enable the dismantling of Unit Four.

-The metal structural components were prefabricated in Italy and are being assembled at the project site in a specially designed area located west of the existing sarcophagus.
-The foundation of the assembly area is covered with a concrete slab to minimise radiation exposure for workers.
+The metal structural components were prefabricated in Italy and assembled at the project site in a specially designed area located west of the existing sarcophagus.
+The foundation of the assembly area was covered with a concrete slab to minimise radiation exposure for workers.

-The first half of the arch was lifted to its complete height in April 2014 followed by the other half in October 2014.
-The two halves were successfully connected in August 2015 and are being tightened using more than 1,000 bolts.
+The first half of the arch was lifted to its complete height in April 2014, followed by the other half in October of the same year.
+The two halves were successfully connected in August 2015 and tightened using more than 1,000 bolts.

-Sliding the entire NSC over the existing sarcophagus is scheduled for early 2017.
-An auxiliary building will be constructed at the foot of the sarcophagus, which will serve as the control centre.
+Sliding the entire NSC over the existing Chernobyl sarcophagus was completed in November 2016.
+An auxiliary building constructed at the foot of the sarcophagus serves as the control centre.

-Accommodation facilities are provided for more than 1,000 workers at Chernobyl in decontaminated and renovated apartments.
-The project design offices are based in Kiev and the administrative and functional offices for NOVARKA JV are located in Slavutich.
+Accommodation facilities were built for more than 1,000 workers at Chernobyl in decontaminated and renovated apartments.

-The arch elements of the NSC were supplied by Cimolai (Italy), whereas Par Systems was contracted to supply the main crane systems.
+The arch elements of the NSC were supplied by Cimolai, whereas Par Systems was contracted to supply the main crane systems.

 ArcelorMittal supplied 164,000m² of steel for the supporting decks and 12,000t of 40mm rebar for the foundation of the NSC.
-The profile cutting and oxy cutting of the steel frames are being performed by ShapeCut.
+The profile cutting and oxy cutting of the steel frames were performed by ShapeCut.

-Blastrac Ukraine supplied a Blastrac BMG-435W triple-head grinding machine and a Blastrac BDC-1330 dust collector for the project.
-A DRILLFLEX type DF1100 built by HACO Kingsland is being used for drilling holes on the structural steel pillars.
+Blastrac Ukraine supplied a Blastrac BMG-435W triple-head grinding machine and Blastrac BDC-1330 dust collector for the project.
+A DRILLFLEX type DF1100 built by HACO Kingsland was used for drilling holes in the structural steel pillars.

-The entire SIP for Chernobyl is being financed through the Chernobyl Shelter Fund, which is managed by the European Bank for Reconstruction and Development (EBRD).
-The funds are being provided by 45 countries and organisations, along with additional contribution from EBRD.
+The entire Chernobyl SIP was financed through the Chernobyl Shelter Fund, which is managed by the European Bank for Reconstruction and Development (EBRD).
+The funds were provided by 45 countries and organisations, along with additional contributions from EBRD.